Northallerton: Governance

-Parliament
+Since 2023, North Yorkshire Council has provided both district-level and county-level services.
+York and North Yorkshire Combined Authority assumed its powers on 1 February 2024.
+The first Mayor of York and North Yorkshire will be elected in May 2024.

-Northallerton was formerly a parliamentary borough.
-Its first representatives were John le Clerk and Stephen Maunsell, who were elected to the parliament of King Edward I in 1298, but for some reason or other no subsequent return was made until 1640, when the privilege was again resumed by order of the House of Commons.
+Northallerton was a parliamentary borough.
+Its first representatives were John le Clerk and Stephen Maunsell, who were elected to the parliament of King Edward I in 1298, but no subsequent return was made until 1640, when the privilege was resumed by order of the House of Commons.
 From 1640 to 1885, the town formed the parliamentary borough of Northallerton, returning two Members of Parliament (MPs) until the Great Reform Act of 1832.
-Under the Act, boundaries were extended to include neighbouring Brompton and Romanby and representation was reduced to a single member.
-In 1885 the constituency was abolished and was absorbed into the Richmond division of the North Riding.
-The serving member for the Richmond constituency is the current Prime Minister, Rishi Sunak of the Conservative Party, who has held the seat since 2015 when he succeeded former party leader and Foreign Secretary William Hague.
-In modern times it has been an ultra-safe seat for the Conservative Party, which has held it since 1929.
+Under the Act, boundaries were extended to include Brompton and Romanby and representation was reduced to a single member.

+In 1885 the constituency was abolished and absorbed into the Richmond division of the North Riding.
+The serving member for the Richmond constituency is Rishi Sunak of the Conservative Party, who has held the seat since 2015 when he succeeded former party leader and Foreign Secretary William Hague.
+In modern times it has been a safe seat for the Conservative Party, which has held it since 1929.
+Sunak served as Prime Minister between 2022 and 2024.